DaniyaalKha/store-web-app/README.md

 - Additional tests
 - Rate limiting
 - File upload for admins (for product and brand images and product 3D models)
-- Removal placeholder assets from public folder
+- Remove placeholder assets from public folder

 ## Assignment Context
 This project was developed as part of a university assignment for COMP3036 at Western Sydney University to demonstrate: